 Besides impartial institutions, both LASSO and EBA select human capital (average years of schooling) as an important predictor of the intrapreneurship rate in a country.
 The importance of human capital supports the view in Stam (2013) that intrapreneurship at the country level is positively related to human capital investments, albeit based on a very limited dataset.
 Our analysis substantiates its importance with newer data and another method.
-It is also well in line with microdata research analyzing the willingness or probability of a person to become an intrapreneur (e.g., Bosma et al., 2010, 2011, 2012b; Bager and Schøtt, 2011; Parker, 2011;
+It is also well in line with microdata research analyzing the willingness or probability of a person to become an intrapreneur (e.g., Bosma et al., 2010, 2011, 2012b; Bager and Schøtt, 2011, Parker, 2011, and Nyström, 2012).
+A high level of individual human capital facilitates the recognition of entrepreneurial opportunities.